Heidelberg-NLP/NLG-CHECKLIST/README.md

 ## Installation of Requirements

 Note that there are two requirement files in this repository, `requirements.txt` and `requirements_add.txt`.
-If you only wish to run the testsuite or add a new metric, you just need to install x by typing
+If you only wish to run the testsuite or add a new metric, you just need to install `requirements.txt` by typing.

 ```
 pip install -r requirements.txt
 ```

+You also have to install the [`amr-utils`](https://github.com/ablodge/amr-utils) package.

 If you wish to add new test cases that have not yet been evaluated by the metrics used in the testsuite, you will have to install y with the following command: